 Only 57 percent of consumers would use a business if it had a three-star rating

-On the other hand, 94 percent of consumers would use a business if it had a four-star rating.
-This goes to show the significance of a single star rating increase
+On the other hand, 94 percent of consumers would use a business with a four-star rating.
+This goes to show the significance of a single-star rating increase.

 12. Offer Awesome Support